Snowy winter landscape through the window.

 Around 16% of household heat is lost through single glazed windows by way of heat transfer.

-Current research suggest that by fitting WindowSkins (or any equivalent window insulation), a near halving in the rate of heat transfer can be achieved.
-This would equate to an 8% reduction in heat loss (solely by heat transfer).
+Current research suggest that by fitting WindowSkins (or any equivalent), a near halving in the rate of heat transfer can be achieved.
+This would equate to an 8% reduction in household heat loss by way of heat transfer.

-Furthermore, around 22% of household heat is lost through uncontrolled air leakage (draught).
-Assuming 11% is attributable to the air gaps around the window frames (perhaps more for sash windows), it may be assumed that a further 11% of heat loss can be prevented.
+Furthermore, around 22% of household heat1 is lost through uncontrolled air leakage (draught).
+Assuming half of this leakage is attributable to the gaps around the window frames (perhaps more for sash windows), a further 11% of household heat loss can be prevented.

 Of course, this does depend on other factors such as the overall energy efficiency of the walls, floors, roof etc.

-In practical terms, this would translate to either a significant increase in comfort (a faster heating, warmer home) or, a significantly lower annual energy bill (but most likely some of both).
+In practical terms, this would translate to either a significant increase in comfort (a faster heating, warmer home) or, a significantly lower annual energy bill (but most likely a balance of both).

 For landlords, WindowSkins presents a cost effective way to improve a failed EPC (Energy Performance Certificate) rating.